-Are Sydney Tower Eye tickets included in any multi-attraction city passes?
+Are Sydney Tower Eye tickets included in any multi-attractions passes?

 Absolutely!
-If you’re heading to the Land Down Under for a couple of weeks and plan on experiencing all that Sydney has to offer, then an attraction city pass offers the best bang for your buck.
+If you’re heading to the Land Down Under for a couple of weeks and plan on experiencing all that Sydney has to offer, then the Iventure Attraction Pass offers the best bang for your buck.

-Choose from options that include a Hop-On-Hop-Off bus pass (one or two-day); admission to the Sydney Aquarium, WILD LIFE Sydney Zoo, or Madame Tussaud’s wax museum; or seats on sightseeing cruises that glide over the picturesque Sydney Harbour.
+Choose from the best tourist attractions in Sydney including; a Hop-On-Hop-Off bus pass (one or two-day); admission to the Sydney Aquarium, WILD LIFE Sydney Zoo, or Madame Tussaud’s wax museum; or seats on sightseeing cruises that glide over the picturesque Sydney Harbour.